 Best Halloween Games for Your Party

-Our neighborhood night out is towards the end of October this year and we decided to make it a Halloween Block Party!
-I want to find a few fun Halloween-themed games to keep the kids entertained and help burn off all the candy the will inevitably be eating.
+Our neighborhood night out is towards the end of October this year and we decided to make it a Halloween Party!
+It was my job to find a few fun Halloween-themed games to keep the kids entertained and help burn off all the candy they will inevitably be eating.

 I’ve been searching around the web for the best Halloween games for kids and have come up with a pretty good list to share with you today.